mod_offload

 September 21st, 2006: Updated for Apache 2.x API!

-mod_offload is an Apache module and PHP script for redistributing server load from a "base" server to one or more "offload" servers.
+mod_offload is an Apache module and C program for redistributing server load from a "base" server to one or more "offload" servers.
 This was written because my site, icculus.org, was constantly slow due to large demand for many large files.
 Since the webspace was big enough to make a complete copy to another server infeasible, and its contents changed frequently enough that I didn't want to limit my users, I came up with this system.

 mod_offload is inspired by The Coral CDN but I wanted something more lightweight and less complex.
-The Coral Cache has to solve problems I could avoid, as can most web operators that aren't trying to mirror the whole internet.
+The Coral Cache had to solve problems I could avoid, as can most web operators that aren't trying to mirror the whole internet.

 Places mod_offload is known to be used: